Otros Ejercicios

 For the gravel in your gut and the spit in your eye,

-'Cause I'm the son of a that named you Sue."
+'Cause I'm the son of a bitch that you Sue."

-yeah, what could I do, what COULD I do?
+yeah, could I do, what COULD I do?

-Well I got choked up and threw down my gun,
+Well I got up and threw down my gun,

-him my pa and he called me his son,
+Called him my pa and he called me his son,

-And I come away with a different point of view.
+And I away a different point of view.

 I think about him now and then,

-Every time I try and every I win,
+Every time I try and every time I win,

-And if I have a son,
+And if I ever have a son,

 I think I'm gonna name him,